-A. Police Officers, Corporals, or Sergeants promoted to the Lieutenant position shall be required to serve a probationary period of nine (9) months in the position.
+A. Police Officers or Sergeants promoted to the Lieutenant position shall be required to serve a probationary period of nine (9) months in the position.
 The probationary period may be extended at the request of the Chief of Police with the approval of the City Manager.
 Such request shall not be arbitrary or capricious and shall require a detailed explanation of the reason(s) for the request.
 It shall be further understood that the extension of the probationary period shall not exceed three (3) months, except that a leave of absence may result in an extension of the probationary period by the entire length of the leave of absence.
-Employees failing to successfully complete their probationary period will be placed back into their prior rank at the same rate of pay that he/she received prior to promotion to Lieutenant (contingent upon agreement by the Sergeants' bargaining unit, if applicable), excluding Assignment and Shift pay, unless otherwise provided herein, if applicable, but including any across-the-board increase given since the promotion.
+Employees failing to successfully complete their probationary period will be placed back into their prior rank at the same rate of pay that the employee received prior to promotion to Lieutenant, excluding Assignment and Shift pay, unless otherwise provided herein, if applicable, but including any across-the-board increase given since the promotion.
 These actions are not grievable or arbitrable.